 In the case of dual-stack access, the user MAY request BGP routing for both IPv4 and IPv6 by specifying both address families.
-It will be up to the SP and management system to determine how to decline the configuration (two BGP sessions, single, multi-session, etc.).
+It will be up to the SP and management system to determine how to describe the configuration (two BGP sessions, single, multi-session, etc.).
+This, along with other BGP parameters such as timers, is communicated to the customer outside the scope of this model.